The Steam Engine

 The steam, now cooler, moves to the medium pressure cylinder from above and below the piston.
 The steam is now at reduced pressure but double the volume.
 Lastly, the cooler steam enters the low pressure cylinder from above an below the piston.
 Steam from the low pressure cylinder then travels to the condenser where the steam is converted back to water and then back to the boiler.

-Doug Shaw, chief engineer explains some of the engine room details.
+Doug Shaw, chief engineer and Jack Dixon explain some of the engine room details.
+Click the link to see the video.